emma123cs/Satellite-Data/README.md

 ##### _The error message in case the user writes string instead of integers_
 ---------

 (v)	When clicking on one of the six options the HTML page is rendered and saved in the templates folder.
-The HTML pages for the graphs follow a very simple layout:
+The HTML pages for the graphs follow a simple layout:

     <!DOCTYPE html>
     <html lang="en">